 Develop and Profit

-Startups rely on new and innovative software solutions to get their products and services to market faster to start competing with bigger companies in their industry and make a name for themselves in the process.
+Startups rely on new and innovative software solutions to get their products and services to market faster to start competing with bigger companies in their industry (EdTech, for example) and make a name for themselves in the process.

 However, there are many challenges when creating software for startups that can destroy ideas before they ever have a chance to materialize.